thisaripatabendi/linuxdevice/README.md

 1. Download the zip linuxdevice.
 2. Extract the downloaded zip file and copy it to <IoTS_HOME>/samples directory.
-3. Rename the folder as "linuxdevice"
+3. Rename the folder as "linuxdevice".
 4. Configure the samples-deployer.xml.
-5. Strat the IOT server and now you can download the agent.
+5. Start the IOT server and now you can download the agent.